zuzannakl/data-analysis-in-R/README.md

 * **Model Selection:** Variable selection using AIC, BIC, and FIC criteria.

-## 🛠 Tools & Technologies
+## Tools & Technologies
 * **Language:** R
 * **Core Packages:** `tidyverse` (dplyr, ggplot2), `survival`, `forecast`, `astsa`, `fpp2`, `timereg`.

-## 📄 Notes
+## Notes
 Reports and code were developed as part of university coursework and are written in **Polish**.
-For accessibility, the repository structure and this documentation are provided in **English**.
+For accessibility, the repository structure and this documentation are provided in English.